“Painting is very easy when you don’t know how, but very difficult when you do”

-What you’ll find this does is it makes the dark look darker, the lights looks lighter and all these what are called halftones kinda of disappear and what you really get to is the basic structure of the picture and that’s what we are interested in.
+What you’ll find this does is it makes the dark look darker, the lights look lighter and all these what are called halftones kinda of disappear and what you really get to is the basic structure of the picture and that’s what we are interested in.

-So for this the darkest area is this area here of the land so that’s what I’m going to paint in to start with with the burnt umber.
+So for this, the darkest area is this area here of the land so that’s what I’m going to paint in to start with the burnt umber.
 All the information on the brushes that I use and how to chose a brush for acrylic painting is on my other video or a list of other materials is on my website.

-So if you notice how when I’m painting I’m resting onto the canvas which helps you give leverage and support so you can, with the finer lines, erm it’s a lot easier to get a straighter line than if your hovering your hand in the air trying to balance it.
+So if you notice how when I’m painting I’m resting onto the canvas which helps you give leverage and support so you can, with the finer lines, erm it’s a lot easier to get a straighter line than if you’re hovering your hand in the air trying to balance it.

 So once I’ve got that in I’m now going to swap to this brush to block in that area.

-The paint that I’ve got on here, because acrylics dry so quickly, you want to make sure you get that off otherwise it will go solid on your brush and you won’t be able to use it.
+The paint that I’ve got on here because acrylics dry so quickly, you want to make sure you get that off otherwise it will go solid on your brush and you won’t be able to use it.